iztanpy/OTOT-A1/README.md

 # CS3219 OTOT Task A1

+This repository marks my solution to Task A1.
+The code here has been set up for dockerizing as well as reverse proxying with nginx.

 CS3219 OTOT Task A1 is split into 3 parts.
 Read up on reverse proxy [here](https://www.upguard.com/blog/reverse-proxy-vs-load-balancer).

 First, clone the repository